oracle-livelabs/goldengate/ogg-to-ggs/create/create.md

 ## Task 4: Review the deployment details

-On the Deployment Details page, you can:
+Return to the OCI GoldenGate Deployments page and select your GGSDeployment to view its details.
+On the deployment details page, you can:

 * Review the deployment's status
 * Launch the GoldenGate service deployment console